fenago/generative-adversarial-networks/chapter_08/Lab_6.md

 backpropagation process used to update the model weights will see this as a large error and will update the model weights (i.e. only the weights in the generator) to correct for this error, in turn making the generator better at generating good fake samples.
 Let’s make this concrete.

-- Inputs: Point in latent space, e.g. a 100-element vector of Gaussian random numbers.
+- **Inputs**: Point in latent space, e.g. a 100-element vector of Gaussian random numbers.

-- Outputs: Binary classification, likelihood the sample is real (or fake).
+- **Outputs**: Binary classification, likelihood the sample is real (or fake).

 The define gan() function below takes as arguments the already-defined generator and discriminator models and creates the new, logical third model subsuming these two models.